Medical Research Graduate Program

 Participants in the MRGP have the option to pursue a master’s degree or a PhD in their chosen field of study.
 This involves class work, participation in journal clubs and seminars, design and completion of an independent research project, successful defence of a thesis, and—for PhD students—a comprehensive exam.
 Participants may also be required to teach and supervise junior students in their supervisors’ labs.

-A master’s degree will typically take up to two years to complete, while a PhD generally takes three to five years.
+A master’s degree will typically take up to two years to complete, while a PhD generally takes three to six years.
 The duration of the program is flexible and can be adjusted according to participants’ clinical and family commitments.

 Clinical involvement during the MRGP

 Medical residents taking part in the program continue to participate in departmental grand rounds and may work up to 16 hours a week in clinical service.
 Practising clinicians may also continue to work in their clinical roles for a limited number of hours per week.
 All clinical commitments must be approved by the MRGP Committee and must not interfere with participants’ research program.